 - The risk of a new approach: For many IT outlets RAD was a replacement approach that needed experienced professionals to rethink the way they worked.
 Humans are just about invariably averse to change and any project undertaken with new tools or ways are a lot of possible to fail the primary time merely thanks to the necessity for the team to be told.

 - Requires time of scarce resources: One issue just about all approaches to RAD have in common is that there’s far more interaction throughout the whole life-cycle between users and developers.
 Within the waterfall model, users would define requirements then mostly go away as developers created the system.
 In RAD users are involved from the start and through just about the whole project.
-This needs that the business is willing to take a position the time of application domain specialists.
-The paradox is that the better the expert, the a lot of they’re aware of their domain, the a lot of they’re needed to truly run the business and it should be troublesome to persuade their supervisors to take a position their time.
+This needs that the business is willing to take a position at the time of application domain specialists.
+The paradox is that the better the expert, a lot of they’re aware of their domain, a lot of they’re needed to truly run the business and it should be troublesome to persuade their supervisors to take a position their time.
 While not such commitments RAD projects won’t succeed.

-- Less management: One in every of the benefits of RAD is that it provides a flexible adaptable method. the best is to be able to adapt quickly to each issues and opportunities.
+- Less management: One in every one of the benefits of RAD is that it provides a flexible adaptable method. the best is to be able to adapt quickly to each issue and opportunities.
 There’s an inevitable trade-off between flexibility and management, more of one means less of the other.
 If a project (e.g. life-critical software) values management quite agility RAD isn’t acceptable.

 - Poor design: The main focus on prototypes are often taken too so much in some cases leading to a “hack and test” methodology wherever developers are constantly making minor changes to individual components and ignoring system design problems that might lead to a far better overall design.
 This may particularly be an issue for methodologies such as Martin’s that focus therefore heavily on the program of the system.